-The first time I walked into a department store that had thrown their clunky cash register out the window and replaced it with an iPad, I thought, “Wow.
-Look at this advancement.”
+The first time I walked into a department store that had replaced its clunky cash register with an iPad, I thought, “Wow, look at this advancement.”
 I now think the same thing when I see companies utilizing digital signage for retail.

 1. It Attracts and Keeps Customers

 We live in a world of instant gratification.
 Consumers want what they want when they want it.

 That’s why, when Best Buy was fighting to keep customers after Amazon amped up its online shopping experience, the big-box electronics retailer recognized that moving to a space of digital retail advancement within their stores was the only answer.

 By installing in-store kiosks that could respond to questions and provide value, consumers began to return to Best Buy with enthusiasm.
 Keeping those customers informed with mobile sales alerts and emails also helped the retail giant move out of the red.

 Using an innovative omnichannel strategy, the big box store was able to bring to customers a whole new buying experience.
 These changes attracted new customers and brought back old ones.
 By using different strategies with digital signage, the store rode the wave of the future and remains one of the leading electronics retailers today.